College of Law

 LAW 6420.
 Land Transfer (2–3).
 This course is a study of basic transactions in real property.
 Among the topics covered are the respective roles of lawyers and brokers in the conveying process, sales contracts, recording acts, title insurance, remedies for contract breach, and basic mortgage law.

 LAW 6426.
 Real Estate Finance (3).
 Recommended: LAW 6600r.
 This course is designed to train students to analyze complex commercial real estate transactions.
 It is interdisciplinary within law, attempting to integrate topics including basic mortgage law, usury law, subordination agreements, mechanics lien law, selected uniform commercial code issues, choice of business entity, federal and state securities law and, importantly, federal income tax law.
 Condominiums and cooperatives are discussed as security devices.
 The federal income tax coverage concentrates on a handful of issues fundamental to commercial real estate transactions, especially the tax treatment of indebtedness and tax aspects of leasing arrangements, including synthetic lease transactions.

 LAW 6430.
-Gratuitous Transfers (4).
-Prerequisite: LAW 5400.
-The law relating to administration of decedents estates; establishment and validity of private and charitable trusts; execution, revocation, validity, and construction of wills; class gifts; powers of appointment; future interests; and the Rule Against Perpetuities.
+Gratuitous Transfers (3–4).
+This course focuses on the law relating to administration of decedents estates; establishment and validity of private and charitable trusts; execution, revocation, validity, and construction of wills; class gifts; powers of appointment; future interests; and the Rule Against Perpetuities.